Chapter 13 : Snap Decision

 Everyone goes silent, Dara gaping at him.
 She looks at me, eyes wides and then back to him.
 I sit, stalk stll.
 “Yes!” she says very quickly, popping up.
 She grabs his hand, absolutely beaming.
 “Of course I will go out with you!”
 She looks back at me, practically bubbling with excitement.
 All I can do is stare in shock.
 Is this really happening?

 “Great!”
 Daniel says, looking down at their entwined hands in surprise.
 He looks over at me in an odd sort of way.
-A sort of “jealous, yet?”
+A sort of “jealous, yet?” kind of look.

 I gulp.
 This is bad.